pliveyns/iotbox/README.md

     toolbox create -i ghcr.io/pliveyns/iotbox -c iotbox
     toolbox enter iotbox

-### Pull down your config

-Use `chezmoi` to pull down your dotfiles and set up git sync.

 ## Verification

 These images are signed with sisgstore's [cosign](https://docs.sigstore.dev/cosign/overview/).
 You can verify the signature by downloading the `cosign.pub` key from this repo and running the following command: